kubevirt/user-guide/docs/operations/node_assignment.md

 ## Affinity and anti-affinity

 The `spec.affinity` field allows specifying hard- and soft-affinity for VMs.
-It is possible to write matching rules agains workloads (VMs and Pods) and Nodes.
+It is possible to write matching rules against workloads (VMs and Pods) and Nodes.
 Since VMs are a workload type based on Pods, Pod-affinity affects VMs as well.